-Seigi’s primary research interests include the political economy of drinking water access and distributive justice vis-a-vis natural resources.
+Seigi’s primary research focus is on the intersection of drinking water access, social justice, institutional capacity, and individual agency.
 He holds a B.A. in East Asian Studies from UCLA (2011) and an M.A. in International Studies from the University of Tokyo (2013).
 In the past, Seigi was: a TEDx organizer in Japan; a graduate intern in the Energy Security and Water Resources division at the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP); a consultant for the International Labour Organization (ILO), where he worked on a project examining post-disaster (Fukushima) employment and market recovery; and a conservation analyst for the Breakthrough Institute in Oakland, California.

 The majority of his free time is spent climbing in Yosemite, throwing pottery, or watching Terrace House.